The neutron-capture and alpha-elements abundance ratios scatter in old stellar populations. Cosmological simulations of the stellar halo: Introduction

-In particular, the role of n-capture elements in this context, although not yet fully explored in cosmological simulations, is certainly going to be central as suggested by recent observational results (see for instance \citealt{Aguado21}; \citealt{Limberg21}; \citealt{Gudin21}; \citealt{Gull21}).
-Among metal-poor stars it is known that abundance ratios involving n-capture elements do show a large spread (e.g. \citealt{Francois07}; \citealt{Montes07}).
-This is a consequence of the strong dependency of the stellar yields of these elements on the stellar mass and on different production channels (e.g. massive stars or neutron-star mergers).
+The large spread in abundance ratios of n-capture elements is a consequence of the strong dependency of the stellar yields of these elements on the stellar mass and on different production channels (e.g. massive stars or neutron-star mergers).
 Hence, the study of the scatter among two different n-capture elements can bring important insights both on stellar nucleosynthesis and galaxy assembly (e.g. \citealt{Cescutti13}; \citealt{Cescutti14}; \citealt{Wehmeyer15}; \citealt{Wehmeyer19}; \citealt{Brauer20}; see also review by \citealt{Cowan21} and references therein).
+For example, \cite{Limberg21} shows that the largest differences among accretion events are for n-capture elements and therefore these will be key to trace back the past accretion history of the Milky Way.

 The fast observational progress in this area urgently calls for informative theoretical models which help the interpretation of chemo-kinematic datasets (with 6D phase space information plus chemistry and, sometimes, age - \citealt{Valentini19}; \citealt{Montalban21}; \citealt{Miglio21}).

+The use of n-capture elements brings at least two important difficulties that have to be addressed before model predictions including these elements can become useful.
+The first is the uncertainties in the nucleosynthetic sites of production (in particular in the case of r-process elements, but also related to the early contribution of massive stars for the s-process - e.g. \citealt{Choplin18} and references therein).
+The second difficulty is related to the implementation of the evolution of these elements in cosmological simulations, and possible resolution/mixing effects that can affect their predictions (e.g. \citealt{Shen15,VandeVoort15,Naiman18,Haynes19,VandeVoort20}).
+Most of these previous work consider only the production of elements by r-process events, either on-the-fly or in post-processing, or analyse the evolution of Eu only.